 - subtidal soft sediments

-Use the water body summary table (MS Excel Spreadsheet, 208KB) and Magic maps to find information on the location and size of WFD habitats.
-You should also use other sources of habitat information if available.
+Use the Magic maps to find information on the location and size of WFD habitats.
+Read the Magic D17 Clearing the Waters for All user guide if you need help using the habitat maps.
+You should also use other sources of habitat information if available.and

 You only need to consider fish if your activity:

 - is in an estuary and could affect fish in the estuary